Shakil-Ali/FOMLADS/README.md

 * prepare_data.py - this is the data preparation file which prepares the dataset into test and training

 ## Setup
-To begin running this project, 'cd' to repository first:
+After cloning the repository, to begin running this project, 'cd' to repository:

 ```
 $ cd FOMLADS
 ```
+NOTE: conda should be activated with the appropriate libraries installed

 ## Running Code